comfies/custard/README.md

 `custard.margin_right` - How many pixels to offset the grid from the right of the screen by.
 Default value is `0`.

 `custard.workspaces` - How many workspaces custard should create during initialization.
+Default value is `2`.